-After eight years in Europe and the Middle East, Amanda Castleman returned to freelance full-time from her homeport of Seattle.
+After eight years in Europe and the Middle East, Amanda Castleman (pronouns she/her) returned to freelance full-time from her homeport of Seattle.
 Her photos and words have appeared in Afar, Outside, Sierra, Islands, BBC Travel, Delta Sky, Bon Appétit, Coastal Living, MSN, Yahoo and The International Herald Tribune, among others.
 She won a Lowell Thomas award (travel-writing’s ersatz Pulitzer) for adventure coverage and is now thrilled that her alumni are following suit!

 Amanda has contributed to 30-odd books, including Greece, A Love Story and Rome in Detail, plus titles for National Geographic, Frommer’s, Michelin, DK Eyewitness, Time Out and Rough Guides.
 She has launch-edited glossy consumer magazines, as well as a Silicon Valley start-up.
 Previous gigs include graphic- and web-designing, and staffing and editing on metro dailies.

 A journalist since 1993 and an instructor since 2003, she’s renowned for her detailed critiques, which interleave recommendations into students’ manuscripts.
 These insights—along with her tact, humor and generosity—make Amanda one of the world’s top travel-writing coaches.